FlightControl-User/x16-flash/README.md

 To ensure that no harmful program can damage your ROMs, jumper pins J1 and J2 on the cardridge are to be remained open.
 However, in order to flash the ROMs, close the relevant jumper pins.

-Close the J1 jumper pins (at the left side of the board) to remove the write-protection for ROM#1 till ROM#6.
+Close the J1 jumper pins (at the left side of the ISA cardridge board) to remove the write-protection for ROM#1 till ROM#6.

 ![ROM-DIP-J1](https://user-images.githubusercontent.com/13690775/225111120-56eeaca5-69a6-4812-a854-5cfc1246045a.jpg)

-Close the J2 jumper pins (at the right side of the board) to remove the write-protection for ROM#7.
+Close the J2 jumper pins (at the right side of the ISA cardridge board) to remove the write-protection for ROM#7.

 ![ROM-DIP-J2](https://user-images.githubusercontent.com/13690775/225111150-c441812c-5331-46b1-805f-f769064507f7.jpg)

-Once you have the J1 and/or J2 jumper pins properly closed, the ROMs will be detected by the flashing program.
+Once you have the J1 and/or J2 jumper pins properly closed on the ISA cardridge board, the ROMs will be detected by the flashing program.
 If the jumper pins are open, the ROMs won't be recognized by the flashing program and your ROM[n].BIN file(s) will not be flashed!

-## 3. Flashing the ROMs
+## 3. Proceed with updating your Commander X16 firmware or ROMs.

-Once you've copied the FLASH-CX16.PRG and the relevant ROM[N].BIN files onto the SDcard, you are ready for ROM flashing!
+Once you've copied the CX16-UPDATE.PRG and the relevant SMC.BIN and ROM[N].BIN files onto the SDcard, you are ready to update your Commander X16!

-Place the SDcard in the foreseen VERA slot, and verify that all indicated jumper pins are closed properly.
+Place the SDcard in the foreseen VERA card slot, and again, verify that all indicated J1 and J5 jumper pins are closed properly on the Commander X16 main board and optionally on the ISA cardridge board.

 Boot/Start your Commander X16 computer.